theodorosploumis/docker-presentation/presentation.md

 - Using docker [Compose](https://docs.docker.com/compose/)
 - Share an image (share this presentation)
 - Package an app with its environment
-- Screen and sound within containers
+- Screen and sound within containers (x-forward)

 ---